Should you buy or avoid a turbocharged car?

 The short answer is yes.
 The first reason is obvious: adding a turbocharger to a smaller engine makes it work harder.
-A turbocharger increases intake air pressure and temperature, which adds more strain on all internal components including pistons, valves, and the head gasket.
+A turbocharger increases combustion chamber pressure and temperature, which adds more strain on all internal components including pistons, valves, and the head gasket.
 The harder the engine works, the faster it wears out.

 The second reason is inherent in the design of a turbocharger: it has to work at extreme temperatures of hot exhaust gases, while the turbocharger shaft is lubricated by engine oil.
 This means there is more demand to the oil quality.
 Engine oil deteriorates faster under extreme heat.
 A turbocharged engine will not forgive low oil level, poor-quality oil or extended intervals between oil changes.
 Most turbocharged cars need high-quality synthetic oil and have shorter maintenance intervals.
 Some also require premium gasoline.

 Ford EcoBoost turbocharger.
 See larger photo